MadGamerHD/GTASceneSync/README.md

 - New batch operations: Remove materials, convert to collisions, rename objects, and reset positions.
 - Fixed a crash issue in the IPL export for GTA San Andreas.
 - Support for exporting both regular and binary IPL formats.
 Use Fastman92 Processor to process the binary IPL file.
+- Export to a 2DFX file by selecting a cube or mesh, positioning it, and choosing a particle in the panel.

 ## Future Updates
 - Ongoing bug fixes and optimizations based on user feedback.